Daniel-McGuire-Corporation/MathBotCLI/README.md

 Currently Adapting to Semantic Versioning.

-This used to be a simple test app for IT to see if Daniel McGuire Corporation’s computers were okay.
 ## Notes
 **Since I wrote it, I thought I should attach a GNU license and upload it here.**